- slide 1 of 6

 You can create more questions and answers like these or brainstorm other ideas.

 Obtain a Spanish calendar.
-You may be able to get one from a Catholic church where there is a large Spanish community.
-Use this to have students practice the days of the week and the months of the year.
+You may be able to get one from a Catholic church where there is a large Spanish community--or simply click on TimeandDate.com to use theirs.
+Use the calendar to have students practice the days of the week and the months of the year.

 Students should also be taught other vocabulary that corresponds to the days of the week, so they can make sentences relating to flights, family visits, doctor’s visits and the like.
 The following vocabulary is essential.